Comment on page

 Within the Nocturne protocol, there are three events that create new notes to be inserted:

 needs to change because we don't want to put the whole note into storage.
-To deal with this, for each insertion, we define the insertion digest as follows:- 1.If we're inserting a
+To deal with this, for each insertion, we define the insertion digest as follows:

 note